 Optimizing Guidance in a foundation in Indonesia for ex-convicts in accordance with its purpose is to give encouragement to ex-convicts so that they can return to the community and prevent recidivists.
-Guidance of ex-convicts at a foundation in Indonesia not only provides shelter or gives identification cards, but is made as much as possible to direct them to a better level of life, for example by providing knowledge about skills for those who already have basic skills, channeling their energy to ins 14 ions that require, or send them as transmigrants.
-In order to enable them make attitudinal and behavioral changes, and 4-come law abiding, peaceful and productive citizens.
-In order to achieve this objective, they engage t 14 inmates in various technical and vocational training aimed at equipping them with adequate skills to become self-reliant, useful to the community and avoid reoffending once through with their penitentiary terms.
+Guidance of ex-convicts at a foundation in Indonesia not only provides shelter or gives identification cards, but is made as much as possible to direct them to a better level of life, for example by providing knowledge about skills for those who already have basic skills, channeling their energy to instance to enable them make attransmigrants.
+In order to enable them make attriudinal and behavioral changes, and be me law abiding, peaceful and productive citizens.
+In order to achieve this objective, they engage to immates in various technical and vocational training aimed at equipping them with adequate skills to become self-reliant, useful to the community and avoid reoffending once through with their penitentiary terms.
 [6]